punmechanic/homelab/README.md

 # Initial Setup

-Follow these steps in order to deploy from scratch
+Follow these steps in order to deploy from scratch.

+This uses _Docker Swarm_.
+Create a Swarm before executing any of these instructions.

+    docker swarm init

 ## DNS